 For a youth leader, reasons to quit abound, unfortunately.
 The list might include low pay, high stress, discouraging results, no respect, church politics, parental expectations, self-induced pressure, and so on.
 Many youth workers want to quit because of more than one factor.
 But what’s the top reason youth ministers want to throw in the towel?

-Down deep inside many youth leaders don’t feel like they’re really making a difference.
+After decades of working with youth leaders across America, I think I’ve discovered it.
+Down deep, many youth leaders don’t feel they’re making a difference.

 A Fable About a Youth Leader Who Wants to Quit